mosaicml/llm-foundry/TUTORIAL.md

 > **Note**
 > Finetuning MPT-7B requires ≥ 4x40GB A100s, and a similarly sized model without flash attention may take 8 or more, depending on your sequence length.
 Use a smaller model if you do not have enough GPUs.

 Domain and Sequence Length Adaptation are two similar cases that do not fit neatly into the pretraining/finetuning taxonomy.
-For the purposes of LLM-Foundry, it is more instructive to consider them “continued pretraining”, as our setup will more resemble pretraining than it does Supervised Fine Tuning.
+For the purposes of LLM Foundry, it is more instructive to consider them “continued pretraining”, as our setup will more resemble pretraining than it does Supervised Fine Tuning.
 In particular, we will employ the same dataloader and data preparation strategy as used in pretraining.

-For the purposes of this example, we will assume you are fine-tuning MPT-7B on a longer sequence length, but the same process would work for a new style of text (e.g. getting MPT-7B to work on, say, legal text).
+For the purposes of this example, we will assume you are "fine-tuning" MPT-7B on a longer sequence length, but the same process would work for a new style of text (e.g. getting MPT-7B to work on, say, legal text).
 Note that the bigger the change, the more tokens you want to continue training on: extending the sequences to 4,096 does not require as many training steps as extending to 65,536.
 Similarly, adapting MPT-7B to code (which made up a significant fraction of its training data) does not require as many steps as adapting to legal documents in Hindi (which made up ~0% of its training data).

 #### Data